 The Historical Context of Pakistani Migration and ‘Early Stage’ Evidence of Grooming Gangs (Mithras)

-This week’s readings zoom out from domestic politics in the west to look at broader geopolitical and economic dynamics.
-The first reading outlines and defends Trump’s nationalist foreign policy.
-The second explores how conflicts between ethnic majorities and elite minorities play out in many countries across the world.
-The final two readings tie together politics and macroeconomics, in particular exploring the relationship between state power and control of currency.
+This week branches out in two different ways.
+The first two readings focus on international politics.
+First, Anton outlines and defends Trump’s nationalist foreign policy.
+Then Chua explores how conflicts between ethnic majorities and elite minorities play out in countries across the world.

 Main readings: